Inside: The best toys for 1 year olds – toys that will grow with your child.

 Need a quick gift for a one-year-old?
 These squeaking eggs are magical and constantly in use at our house.
 You’d be surprised how much play these little eggs are a part of…

-Again, boy or girl – every house needs a baby.
-You need a baby doll for playing doctor games, to rescue from the fire, and to use in social stories (like pretending to be a Mom or Dad).
-Baby dolls are a huge play tool for all genders.
-These dolls come as a set or individually.
+Again, boy or girl – every house needs some babies.
+You need a baby doll for playing doctor games, to rescue from the fire, and to use in social stories (like pretending to be a caregiver).
+This basket of babies (literally what it’s called) is the cutest, sweetest set.